 This is Chris, for Wire Wednesdays.

-That’s it for me.
-Have a great rest of your day!
-Hit me up with tips n’ gossip, feedback or the Drama at firstname.lastname@example.org or on LinkedIn.
+That’s it for me!
+Hit me up with tips n’ gossip, feedback or book recommendations at firstname.lastname@example.org or over on LinkedIn.